 Navigation

 Navigation is an important usability element.
-You need to ensure that all your website's important pages are accessed from your menu in no more than 3 clicks.
+You need to ensure that all your website's important pages can be accessed from your menu with no more than three clicks.

 Avoid having nested menu elements that go beyond 3 levels, and also consider having the menu ‘always on top’ when the user navigates further down the page. (see how the menu of this website stays on top while you scroll down).

-A clear menu structure will also aid in reducing your bounce rate and encourage users to visit more than one page from your website.
+A clear menu structure will also help reduce your bounce rate and encourage users to visit more than one page on your website.

 Site Structure

-Your website should have a hierarchical structure – The focal point is the homepage and then all other pages should be grouped into categories based on their type.
+Your website should have a hierarchical structure.
+The homepage should be the focal point, and all other pages should be grouped into categories based on their type.

-Your hierarchy should be no more than 2 or 3 levels deep – Don’t overcomplicate your site hierarchy, but keep it simple.
-All pages of your website have to be accessible from the homepage in less than 3 clicks.
+Your hierarchy should be no more than 2 or 3 levels deep.
+Don’t overcomplicate your site hierarchy; keep it simple.
+All pages of your website must be accessible from the homepage in less than 3 clicks.

-Don’t forget that the way search engines work is to visit the homepage of a website and then follow any links to discover the rest of the pages.
+Don’t forget that the way search engines work is to visit the homepage and then follow any links to discover the rest of the pages.

 This means that your homepage should link to ALL important pages, including sales pages and any blog posts you want to promote more than others.